GpuZelenograd/memtest_vulkan/Readme.md

       - enable workflows on the actions tab of the forked repository
       - edit&commit code changes (small changes are possible even via editing with a browser)
       - and github will build the binary from your changes for you as the artifacts on the actions tab in 5 minutes!

+Since most of the time the GPUs are working fine, it may be hard to check the error handling behavior.
+The `MEMTEST_VULKAN_EMULATE_WRITE_BUG_ITERATION` environment variable was introduced to simplify this task.
+Set it to non-zero number generates 'fake' error during writing to the memory on the specified iteration that later would be found and reported during check stage.

 ## Acknowledgements
 The idea inspired by OpenCL-based cross-platform memory testing tool [memtestCL](https://github.com/ihaque/memtestCL).